benchmarko/LocoBasic/README.md

   - Can be used as `FNname()`
   - No space between *FN* and *name* is allowed
   - If there are no arguments, do not use parentheses
+- `DEG` switch to degrees mode for *ATN*, *COS*, *SIN*, *TAN*
+  - **Note:** In LocoBasic, the flag is used at compile time starting from its lexical position and not dynamically during execution.
+Therefore, it is recommended to place it at the top of the code.
 - `DIM arrayVariable(dim1 [, dim2, ...])` Initializes an array
   - Can be multi-dimensional
   - Elements Will be initialized with 0 or "" depending on the variable type